Cloud vs On-PremisesSaša Zgrabljić

 In on-premises environments, companies host their data and applications on their hardware, which is stored locally (in the building) of the organization.
 Such setup requires a trained IT team which will take care of the infrastructure, regular updating as the company grows and good planning to avoid having too little or too many resources.

-Just by looking at the comparison above, it’s easy to see the benefits of using cloud compared to on-premises hosting, however, let’s go into more detail so we can paint a clearer picture of the two.
+Just by looking at the comparison above, it’s easy to see the benefits of using cloud compared to on-premises hosting, however, let’s do a more in depth cloud vs on premise comparison.

 There are four key benefits of moving to the cloud: